A Review of Deep Learning-based Approaches for Deepfake Content Detection: Deepfake Detection Methods Review

 Ilyas et al.~\cite{Ilyas2022} stated the challenges in detecting deepfake videos because of the temporal features that might differ between the video frames.
 In addition, frame-level visuals are becoming more realistic due to a tiny imperceptible modification in each frame.
 Due to these aspects, the authors introduce a hybrid deep learning model called InceptionResNet-BiLSTM, which employs the customized InceptionResNetV2 as a front-end feature extractor and Bidirectional Long-Short Term Memory (BiLSTM) network as a back-end classifier.
 The model extracts the features from the frames of the videos by employing a customized InceptionResNetV2 and then passes the feature vectors to the temporally aware Bidirectional LSTM, which simulates the class dependency in forward and backward directions.
 The authors attained an accuracy of 93.39\% in videos manipulated by deepfake techniques in the FaceForensics++ dataset.

 Zhang et al.~\cite{zhang2021detecting} presented a temporal learning strategy for coping with deepfake detection in videos by using facial features and an LSTM network.
 The authors proposed the Facial Alignment LSTM (FA-LSTM) and the Dense Face Alignment LSTM (DFA-LSTM) to extract facial features from videos for the subsequent classification as real or fake.
 The facial traits are based on 68 landmark points obtained from the facial alignment method and 3D dense features extracted by the DFA method.
 Each facial component is independently used to train a bidirectional LSTM model for the temporal learning of the interconnection between the video frames.
 The authors reported 0.932 and 0.941 accuracies for the FA-LSTM and DFA-LSTM, respectively, on videos of high-quality compression of the FaceForensic and FaceForensics++ datasets.
-Although the lower accuracy values compared to the XceptionNet model, the face descriptors methods performed a faster inference speed due to the low complexity and avoidance of training of a CNN model for feature extraction from the video frames.

 Jalui et al.~\cite{jalui2022synthetic} proposed a method for deepfake detection in videos by using the ResNeXt-50 CNN and an LSTM layer for the spatial learning and the temporal analysis of the frame's feature vectors.
 After extracting the features from the video frames, an LSTM layer receives the 2,048-dimensional feature vectors to learn the visual sequences and further classify the video as authentic or fake.
 The authors used only 550 videos from the Deepfake Detection Challenge (DFDC) dataset to train and validate the proposed deepfake detection approach.
 The model achieved 96.36\% accuracy on 110 samples of the test set.
 A correlation-based strategy was also employed to neglect similar frames from the videos.
 However, the number of frames used as input by the LSTM model was not detailed in the study.